 - Students must declare their engagement in this secondary field no later than study card day of their sixth term.
 They will then be assigned an advisor, following their submission of an anticipated course of study.

-- One junior ESPP tutorial may be used in substitution for one of the social science and public policy requirements.
+- One junior ESPP seminar may be used in substitution for one of the social science and public policy requirements.